carlonluca/docker-qt/README.md

 The repo contains the code needed to create images to build and crossbuild Qt 5 and 6 for x64/arm64 Linux and armv7a/armv8a Android.
 This is useful, for instance, for continuous integration:

+Articles with more info: https://bugfreeblog.duckdns.org/tag/docker-qt.

+Summary of all available images with the included features: https://bugfreeblog.duckdns.org/docker-qt-tags.

 ![docker Qt](logo.svg)

 ![gitlab CI](shot.png)

-Articles with more info: https://bugfreeblog.duckdns.org/tag/docker-qt.

 # Images